Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 So, from a very young age, I was independent and knew how to hold my own.

-To add, I participated in various school activities like plays, debate, and sporting activities from cricket to swimming to hockey.
-I always had a desire to be on the winning side and worked hard on it.
+To add, I participated in various school activities like plays, debates, and sporting activities from cricket to swimming to hockey.
+I always had the desire to be on the winning side and worked hard for it.

-When I was at a juncture of deciding on my career, like many, I too was confused.
+When I was at the juncture of deciding on my career, like many, I too was confused.

-One day, when my school Principal was talking to me, he asked 'what were my career aspirations' and then he suggested me to pursue Chartered Accountancy.
-That advice stuck with me and I finally decided to become a CA.
+One day, when my school Principal was talking to me, he asked ‘What are your career aspirations?’ and then he suggested I pursue Chartered Accountancy.
+That advice stuck with me and I decided to become a CA.

 I have to mention that I had no clue what Chartered Accountancy was and I just went with the flow.
 Basically, I play by my gut and my gut said this was the right decision!